stblake/polyalphabetic/README.md

 MAINTAININGAHEADINGOFEASTNORTHEASTTHIRTYTHREEDEGREESFROMTHEWESTBERLINCLOCKYOUWILLSEEFURTHERINFORM
 ```

 So the (plaintext, ciphertext, and cycleword) keyword is `KRYPTOS`.
+(TODO: Look into why I had to use the _NOCRIBCHECK version of quagmire for this example.)

 ## Beaufort
 The Beaufort cipher is a polyalphabetic substitution cipher that encrypts text by pairing each letter of the plaintext with a key and performing modular subtraction.
 It’s similar to the Vigenère cipher but uses subtraction instead of addition, making it its own reciprocal—encryption and decryption are performed with the same process.